Seteco/Somorrostro/Performance.md

 If the CPU of the embedded device is too weak, try setting even lower update frequency.
 Experiment with `update every = 5` or `update every = 10` (higher number = lower frequency), until you get acceptable results.

-#### Disable web gzip compression

-To lower the CPU utilization of netdata when you are accessing the dashboard, set the web responses compression level to 1, or disable web compression completely.

-You can find all these options in `/etc/netdata/netdata.conf` in the `global` section.

 #### Single threaded web server

 Normally, netdata spawns a thread for each web client.
 This allows netdata to utilize all the available cores for servicing chart refreshes.
 You can however disable this feature and serve all charts one after another, using a single thread / core.
 To enable the single threaded web server, edit `/etc/netdata/netdata.conf` and set `multi threaded web server = no` in the `[global]` section.